htkseason/VOLDOR/README.md

 * **pyDBoW3 (Optional for loop closure.
 Prerequisite building full SLAM)**
     1. Download and follow the instructions to build [pyDBoW3](https://github.com/htkseason/pyDBoW3).
-    2. You will get `pyDBoW3.so` when you succeeded.
+    2. You will get `pyDBoW3.so` when you succeed.
 Copy it to the `demo` folder.
     3. The vocabulary file `ORBvoc.bin` already included in the `demo` folder.

 * **Build VO Only:**